P0022 – Meaning, Causes, Symptoms, & Fixes

 Code P0022 Common Diagnosis Mistakes

-Prematurely replacing the camshaft oil control valve when the issue can be mitigated by changing the oil and filter to your vehicle’s manufacturer specifications.
+Prematurely replacing any component when the issue can be resolved by changing the oil and filter and adjusting the oil level to the correct level per your vehicle’s manufacturers specifications.

 - Check to see if there are any other codes along with P0022 and clear your Check Engine Light with FIXD.